Life insurance : how it works

 A term life insurance is an ideal choice for those who need to protect their family from financial risks over a specific period of time, such as during loan repayment.

-Permanent Life Insurance offers coverage for the whole life of the insured.
+It offers coverage for the whole life of the insured.
 The policyholder has to pay insurance premiums either for a specific time period or throughout their lifetime.
 Permanent Life Insurance will provide a payout to the beneficiary of the policyholder in case of insured’s death.
-Permanent Life Insurance also offers a surrender value if the policyholder chooses to lapse the policy before its maturity.
+It also offers a surrender value if the policyholder chooses to lapse the policy before its maturity.

 Some Permanent Life Insurance policies also offer a regular pension payout after contributing for a certain period.
 Such pension payouts can be received monthly, quarterly, semi-annually or annually.